sarahc-dev/tdd-js-notes-app/README.md

 # Todo List App

 I want to make a simple full-stack CRUD app so that I can focus on process and also go on to make the same app utilising and learning different backend frameworks.
-I will be strictly using TDD throughout.
+I will be trying to utilise TDD throughout.

 You will be able to create a todo, mark it as complete, see all items in your todo list, edit todos, delete todos and filter for complete and incomplete todos.